-Tatampi Puranga have two classes of membership.
+Tatampi Puranga have two classes of membership:

-- Ordinary Members which shall comprise all Members 18 years of age and over; and
+- ordinary members which shall comprise all members 18 years of age and over; and

-- Youth Members which shall comprise all Members aged at least 15 years and under 18 years of age.
+- youth members which shall comprise all members aged at least 15 years and under 18 years of age.

-- Requiring new members to have Elder approval.
+- new members require elder approval.